-Working with a professional will tell you everything you need to know about the requirements of your pets diet.
-If your furry friend needs a customized diet because of his age, weight or a health issue, you’ll need to focus on that.
+Working with a professional will tell you everything you need to know about the requirements of your pet's diet.
+If your furry friend needs a customized diet because of his age, weight, or health issue, you'll need to focus on that.

 But that doesn't mean that his food has to be bland or that you need to feed him the same food day in and day out.
 One of the best things about learning how to make homemade dog food is that you can learn a lot about your pet's taste preferences in the process.